brimdata/super/book/src/super-sql/operators/join.md

 ### Description

-The `join` operator combines values from two inputs according to the Boolean-valued `<predicate>`.
+The `join` operator combines values from two inputs according to the Boolean-valued `<predicate>` into two-field records, one field for each side of the join.

 Logically, a cross product of all values is formed by taking each value `L` from `<left-input>` and forming records with all of the values `R` from the `<right-input>` of the form `{<left-name>:L,<right-name>:R}`.
 The result of the join is the set of all such records that satisfy `<predicate>`.

 The output order of the resulting records is undefined.

-If the "as clause" is ommited, then `<left-name>` defaults to "left" and `<right-name>` defaults to "right".
+If the "as clause" is omitted, then `<left-name>` defaults to "left" and `<right-name>` defaults to "right".

-If `<predicate>` is ommited, then it is presumed true and the entire cross product is produced.
+If `<predicate>` is omitted, then it is presumed true and the entire cross product is produced.

 The available join types are: